Have nothing in your houses that you do not know to be useful or believe to be beautiful _ William Morris

 Despite regular clear-outs all these things have avoided the cut – for now.

-Perhaps it is, in part, procrastination, sentimentality and/or laziness.
-Or maybe, deep down, for some reason, I still value these items.
+Perhaps it is part, procrastination, sentimentality and/or laziness.
+Or maybe deep down, for some reason, I still value these items.

-Every thing has a generic sliding scale of desirability, usefulness and worth.
-From the brand new to the everyday to out-dated, to old-fashioned, to old, to obsolete, to vintage, to antique.
+Every thing has a circular sliding scale of desirability, usefulness and worth.
+From the brand new to the everyday things soon become out-dated, old-fashioned, old, obsolete, vintage and then antique.

 My mother used to say: Keep a thing for seven years and you will always find a use for it.

-A garment may start as high fashion and over time end up as ‘fancy dress.’
-Along the way it can often (but not always) become ‘classic vintage’.
+A garment may start as high fashion but over time ends up as ‘fancy dress.’
+Along the way it some become ‘classic vintage’: the ra-ra skirt, padded shoulders, Laura Ashley, hipsters, flares, drainpipes, zoom suits.

-In fashion the sustainability of quality, distinctive and well-made garments endures, some styles always look good.
+In fashion quality, distinctive and well-made garments endure because some styles always look good.
 And, there will always be people (younger and slimmer) for whom an old style is a totally new look.

-Things I no longer wear I give to charity, but I still keep some of the good stuff – even though it doesn’t fit.
-I keep these special things because ( some day) I want to be able to give them to someone I know who will value them as much as I do.
+Things I no longer wear I give to charity.
+But I still keep some of the good stuff – even though I will never wear them again.
+Some day I want to be able to give them to someone I know who will value them as much as I do.

 There is tremendous satisfaction in being able to pass on pre-loved clothing, toys, books and furniture, knowing that it makes a difference to someone else and that it goes to a good home.

-Things will circulate first within families.
+Things circulate first within families.
 They are borrowed, donated, passed on, pinched or left in a legacy.
-With valued goods – as opposed to valuable goods – there is always a story.
+With valued goods – as opposed to valuable goods – there is always going to be some sort of backstory.
+There is much more to it than just the thing itself.

-Against contemporary digital outputs vinyl records and hi-fi stereos have suddenly become fashionable, and highly prized.
+Product design is supposed to be about innovation and the new but, fighting back against contemporary digital outputs, we can see how vinyl records and hi-fi stereos have suddenly become fashionable, and highly prized.

-Old-style toasters and kettles will always add a certain period ‘look’ to every home as well as to photoshoots.
+Old-style toasters and kettles add a certain period ‘look’ to every home as well as to photoshoots.
 Some designs and styles have a certain panache, kudos and collectability.
-So much as that some people eschew modern looks and lifestyles and actively choose to dress, and live in homes decked out in a vintage period.
+So much as that there are some people eschew modern looks and lifestyles and actively choose to dress, and live in homes decked out in a vintage period.

 We all have our own personal sense of aesthetics.
 We know when something makes us feel good.